dandyxu/Git-Learning/Readme.txt

-Hello, This is my Git learning process.
+lHello, This is my Git learning process.
 Today is 14th.Sept.2015 and I learned it in the University of Limerick, Ireland.

 Hope to get more familiar with Git.